| Title: | A Control Systems Toolbox |

 String expression containing the transfer function |

-Evaluates a given transfer function polynomial expression in the s-domain.
+TF Evaluates a given transfer function polynomial expression in the s-domain.

 The evaluation of the expressions are performed similar to symbolic math computations for polynomials.